-An assignment turned in 1-7 days late, will lose 3% of the total value of the assignment per day late.
-The eight day late the penalty will be 40% of the assignment, the ninth day late the penalty will be 60%, after the ninth day late the penalty will be 90%.
+An assignment turned in 1-7 days late, will lose 5% of the total value of the assignment per day late.
 Once a solution to an assignment has been posted or discussed in class, the assignment will no longer be accepted.
 Late penalties are always rounded up to the next integer value.